 We introduce an ensemble of random hypergraphs that follows as closely as possible the example of the classical or Erdös--Renyi random graphs \cite{Bollobas:2001aa} and which was recently discussed by Barthelemy \cite{Barthelemy:2022aa}.
-We consider hypergraphs of order $N$ (the number of nodes) and size, $M$ (the number of hyperedges).
+I consider hypergraphs of order $N$ (the number of nodes) and size, $M$ (the number of hyperedges).
 For $i=1,\ldots,N$ each edge $j$ (with $j=1,\ldots,M$) contains node $i$ with probability $p$.
 Then the degree distribution, that is the probability that a node is part of $k$ hyperedges, is

-Similarly the distribution over edge cardinalities, that is the probabillity that a hyperedge contains $l$ distinct vertices (we do not consider cases where hyperedges can be multisets) is given by \be \pr(l) = \binom{N}{l}p^l(1-p)^{N-l}. \ee
+Similarly the distribution over edge cardinalities, that is the probability that a hyperedge contains $l$ distinct vertices (I do not consider cases where hyperedges can be multisets) is given by \be \pr(l) = \binom{N}{l}p^l(1-p)^{N-l}. \ee